rayriffy/urami/README.md

 > This library are still under construction, many bugs and missing features.
 Feel free to contribute and making bugs report.

+> Do not use this library with dynamic image yet due to improper Cache-Control configuration.
+This will be fixed soon

 ## Table of contents

 1. [Usage](#usage)